njfsmallet/pipebot/README.md

 ## Features

 - Interact with Bedrock directly from your command line
+- Web interface for easy access and management
+- REST API for programmatic access
 - Support for both single-query and interactive conversation modes
 - Streaming responses for real-time interaction
 - Colorized output for improved readability